 As you know, there is a lot to do in Paris.
-You’ve probably heard of many of them – great monuments stare at each other from across great boulevards, the museums housed in former castles, eating and drinking great food.
+You’ve probably heard of many of them – great monuments, museums and former castles, art galleries and shopping, eating and drinking great food.

 But what about trying to track down the little curiosities?

 1. Le Palais de la Porte Dorée

 In the east of Paris, you will find the Palais de la Porte Dorée, which has several interesting things to see.
 Most strikingly, from the outside, are the intricate sculptural stone reliefs that cover the facade from behind stone columns.